SpaceX Falcon 9: How to watch the workhorse rocket launch a military satellite today

 Anasis-II is a South Korean military satellite that was originally scheduled to launch on July 14.
 But SpaceX announced it was pushing back blast-off "to take a closer look at the second stage, swap hardware if needed" just a day before launch.
 SpaceX had also postponed its latest Starlink launch on July 8 and then again on July 11.

-On Saturday, Elon Musk's spaceflight company announced the Anasis-II mission is now set for launch on Monday, July 20.
+On Saturday, Elon Musk's spaceflight company announced the Anasis-II mission is now set for launch on Monday, July 20, and a few hours before the scheduled launch, weather looked 100% favorable.

 The Anasis-II mission will lift off from Space Launch Complex 40 at Cape Canaveral Air Force Station in Florida.
 The new launch window opens at 2 p.m.
 PT/5 p.m.
 ET Monday and closes just under four hours later.